-According to ATTOM data, gross profit on home flips have fallen six quarters in a row and eight of the last 10, and now stand at the lowest level since Q4 2011.
+According to ATTOM data, gross profit on home flipping has fallen six quarters in a row and eight of the last 10, and now stands at the lowest level since Q4 2011.
 At the same time the number of flips across the country has increased to 7.3% of all sales and number of inexperienced investors has also increased.
 What does this tell us about the future?

 The objective of “flipping” a house is to make money on the margin between what the house is purchased for + repairs and the net selling price (after holding costs, commissions, etc…).
 This is best understood through a quick example.
 Let’s say a house was acquired for $90,000 and $15,000 was put in for repairs; the house is subsequently sold for $145,000 (less 5 percent commissions and hold costs) the net profit is $32,750.
 Let’s say this flip took 6 months start to finish due to some unforeseen issues.
 The net profit is approximately 62 percent annualized over a year.
 Quite a nice return!
 There is no wonder why it seems like everyone is now a “real estate investor”.